-We generally recommend that all mouldings being used in high end applications be sanded prior to finishing.
-Once a moulding is run and sanded it is brought into our finishing room, which is in a separate section of one of our millwork facilities.
-The finishing room is separated from the main section of mill to minimize dust and other foreign particles from contaminating any of the millwork as it is being finished, as well as to maintain the proper temperature and humidity control to ensure proper curing of finishes applied.
-The finishing line is set-up custom for each run depending on the size and shape of the moulding, the specie of lumber and type of finish being applied.
+We generally recommend sanding all high-end mouldings prior to finishing.
+Once a moulding is run and sanded, it is brought into our finishing room, which is in a separate section of one of our millwork facilities.
+The finishing room is separated from the main section of mill to prevent dust and other foreign particles from contaminating the millwork as it is being finished.
+Having a separate finishing room also allows us as to maintain the appropriate temperature and humidity for finishes to cure properly.
+The finishing line is set-up custom for each run depending on the size and shape of the moulding, the species of lumber and type of finish being applied.
 Anywhere from one to six spray heads are used to apply the finish on up to three sides of the moulding in a single pass.
-The spray pattern, location and number of spray heads used vary depending on the moulding.
-As the moulding exits the finishing line is it fed into our automatic stacker, and then fed into drying racks.
-Once a drying rack is full it is removed and depending on the type of finish is either left to air dry or put into our 40’ x 60’ drying room to speed up the process.
-Once the finish is dried the material is then ready to be packaged, to be buffed, and/or have the next step of finish applied.
+The spray pattern, location and number of spray heads used varies depending on the moulding.
+As the moulding exits the finishing line, it is fed into our automatic stacker, and then fed into drying racks.
+Once a drying rack is full, it is removed.
+Depending on the type of finish, the moulding is either left to air dry or put into our 40’ x 60’ drying room to speed up the process.
+Once the finish is dried, the material is then ready to be packaged, buffed, and/or have the next step of finish applied.

 Any Finish You Want

 We can spray almost any type of finish available.
 The list includes both water and solvent based (oil/alkyd based) finishes for both interior and exterior applications.
 The types of finishes we can apply include, but are not limited to primers, sealers, stains, dyes, bleaching oils, pre & post catalyzed lacquers (both clear and tinted), paints, and fire-retardant coatings.